 The story so far...

 Big changes are afoot at Deira Private School which is over 20 years old having been established in 2009.
 With its recent change in ownership, following the investment of the highly regarded Chubby Cheeks Nurseries' owners - with nurseries located in Al Taawun, Karama, Discovery Gardens and Dubai Investment Park plus a further 16 branches across five emirates in the UAE, Deira Private School (DePS), can expect to see investment in the school and growth.
-The school is currently operated as a Primary school.

 The dynamic team behind DePS and the Chubby Cheeks nurseries spoke to WhichSchoolAdvisor.com; read the interview here.